 If you’ve stayed away from broccoli rabe because it’s too bitter or weird, this is the recipe for you.
-Broccoli rabe will always be broccoli’s bitter cousin, and I love it for that, but adding sun-dried tomatoes changes the entire flavor profile.
+Broccoli rabe will always be broccoli’s bitter cousin, and I love it for that, but adding sun-dried or slow-roasted tomatoes changes the entire flavor profile.

-Update: Since publishing this post, I’ve been buying giant containers of grape tomatoes at BJs and slow roasting them in the oven.
+I’ve been buying giant containers of grape tomatoes at BJs and slow roasting them in the oven.
 Oh my.
 These slow-roasted tomatoes are so much better than store-bought sun-drieds.

 Give broccoli rabe a chance.
 This recipe is addictive.
 There will be no leftovers, I can promise that.